 Thus, when he came to power, Chapleau took the first step towards a coalition with the members of the Liberal right wing.
 He had Mousseau, then a Conservative mp, approach Honoré Mercier, who had been the leading light of the Liberal party since the fall of the Joly government.
 The idea appealed to Mercier.
 The two leaders had common professional and political roots, and although they had taken different paths, they remained good friends.
 Under these circumstances, forming a coalition cabinet was more feasible than ever.
 As long as the negotiations were secret, Chapleau remained hopeful, even though the Liberals were setting stiff conditions, among them the abolition of the Legislative Council.
 But when the discussions became known, the ultramontanes went on the attack and demanded preservation of the provincial and federal upper houses as bulwarks against liberalism.
 Once more the attempt to unite moderate Conservatives and Liberals met with failure.
 Chapleau tried again in 1881.
 He encountered a similar set-back.
 Mercier had more luck in 1886.
 However, his Parti National outlasted by only a few years the collective emotional turmoil stirred up by the hanging of Riel.

 Chapleau’s time at the helm of the province was brief.
 He took the premier’s seat in the legislature on 28 May 1880 and he held it during the 1881 session.
-Although his party won the elections on 2 December of that year with an overwhelming majority of 37, he went through a difficult session in the spring of 1882 and was compelled to leave Quebec for Ottawa in July.
+Although his party won the elections on 2 December of that year with an overwhelming majority (they won 49 of 65 seats), he went through a difficult session in the spring of 1882 and was compelled to leave Quebec for Ottawa in July.
 Thus his term as premier was both short and tumultuous.
 The difficulties came not only from the Liberal opposition, as was to be expected, but also from his own party, for the ultramontanes in it distrusted their leader and kept a very close eye on him.